Deploy a Spring Boot application JAR file with Nginx reverse proxy

 Run the Spring Boot application on the server

-Nohup is a Unix command allowing the launch of a process that will remain active even after the disconnection of the user having initiated it.
+Nohup is a Unix command that allows the launch of a process that will remain active even after the user has initiated the disconnection.

 The command will be now: